beyarkay/masters-thesis/src/07_appendix.md

 \begin{figure}[!ht]
     \centering
     \includegraphics[height=5cm]{src/imgs/graphs/05_in_depth_svm_classes50}
-    \caption{Left: precision and recall of all 50-class SVMs, with the regularization parameter C and class weighting mapped to the colour and marker type respectively.
+    \caption[SVM 50-class precision and recall]{Left: precision and recall of all 50-class SVMs, with the regularization parameter C and class weighting mapped to the colour and marker type respectively.
 Right: The regularization parameter C plotted against the $F_1$-score of each SVM, with the class weight indicated by the